Special Educational Needs and Disabilities - SEND

 a) Once a pupil has been identified as possibly having SEND they will be closely monitored by staff in order to gauge their level of learning and possible barriers to learning.

-b) The child’s class teacher will take steps to provide differentiated learning opportunities that will aid the pupil’s academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied.
+b) The child’s class teacher will take steps to provide scaffolded learning opportunities that will aid the pupil’s academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied.

 c) The SENCo will be consulted as needed for support and advice and may wish to observe the pupil in class and/or carry out a more detailed assessment of the child’s needs.